Ubuntu 16.10 was recently released with some improvements. According to the poll

 To set menu visible always, goto settings >> Appearance >> Always displayed

-The next step is to enable minimise window on click.
-It'll allow you to minimise or maximise window on launcher icon click.
+The next step is to enable minimize the window on click.
+It’ll allow you to minimise or maximise window on launcher icon click.

 5. Install Web Browser

 6. Install Media Codecs

 Media codecs are very useful if play a lot of media.
 Your system will be able to play most media after installing Media codecs.